Qi4j/qi4j-sdk/README.txt

 This Qi4j SDK contains everything you need to create Qi4j applications.

-Qi4j started in 2007, and is still in heavy development.
+Qi4j started in 2007, and is still in development.
 We would like developers around the world to participate in the advancement of this cool, new and challenging technology.
 We are especially interested in people willing to help improve the SDK, samples, tutorials, documentation